click to return to HOMEPAGE for Hancock Horse Breeders Group at HancockHorses.com

 • Little Black Joe: the Forgotten Hancock; By Norman E. Seargeant.
 Another son of Joe Hancock.
 This article was submitted by Sally Tvedt, a dedicated Hancock breeder along with her husband George.
 Thank you.
 Now added to our original webpage of old photos of Little Black Joe, Tarbaby, Schoolboy H, Wredes Classy Bay.
 More old photos added.

 • Blue Valentine: grandson of Joe Hancock; old photos & info.
-Also Mr. Jack Daniels (full brother to Blue Valentine).
+Son of Red Man.
+Also photo of Mr. Jack Daniels (full brother to Blue Valentine).

 • John Red.
 Son of Red Man.
 Reprinted from the *Quarter Horse News* June 1, 2003, Foundation and Ranch Horse Section, by Christie Miller.
 He set the pace for generations of South Dakota runners and ranch horses.